Expertise

 -

-Jonathan Chen is co-chair of The Advocates' Society's annual program on Class Actions Advocacy.
-The program will provide valuable insights into recent developments, comparative legislation, and multijurisdictional challenges in class actions.
+Jonathan Chen co-chaired The Advocates' Society's annual program on Class Actions Advocacy.
+The program provided valuable insights into recent developments, comparative legislation, and multijurisdictional challenges in class actions.

 -